microsoft/moaw/workshops/serverless-overview/workshop.md

 ### Retrieve file content

-Now we have a blob upload event triggering the Logic App, we will be able to work with extended `metadata` shared in the event message.
+Now you have a blob upload event triggering the Logic App, you will be able to work with extended `metadata` shared in the event message.

 <div class="info" title="Note">

 > It's important to note that an event grid event message is limited to 1MB per event, thus it will not provide the actual content of the file uploaded to the storage account.
 Instead, it will contain the path to the file in the storage account.
-This is why we need to use the `Get blob content` action to retrieve the actual content of the file.
+This is why you need to use the `Get blob content` action to retrieve the actual content of the file.

 </div>